CS-3450-Group-13/frappy/docs/requirement_definition.md

    * An Add to Balance Button Will Allow Users to Top Off Their Balance

 3. View Their Order History
-   * Order History Will be Viewable Via a User Profile Button
+   * Order History Could be Viewable Via the Home Page
-   * Customers Will Have the Option to Create an Order Using a Past Order as a Preset
+   * Customers Could Have the Option to Create an Order Using a Past Order as a Preset

 ### All Employees

 1. Log Hours Worked
-   * Available Via a Calander Tab
+   * Available Via the Account Page
    ![How to submit Hours](images/Diagram%205.1.png)

 > **Participating actor: Employee**